CAMongrel/UnrealReplayServer/README.md

 other database framework for persistency.

 I did not pay attention to optimization.
 There's probably a lot that could be done in this regard ;-)

+Live replay isn't tested and probably doesn't work, because I return `false` whenever "is live" is mentioned somewhere.
+However, it shouldn't be hard to implement, because it's likely mostly about setting "is live" correctly and managing timestamps more cleanly.

 ## License